JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 > Freedom of the press is guaranteed only to those who own one.
 [From Ghost CEO](https://john.onolan.org/12/), who [launched 12y ago](https://www.kickstarter.com/projects/johnonolan/ghost-just-a-blogging-platform?ref=john.onolan.org).

-> Data will say everything if we torture it long Enough. ~ ML and Overfitting
+> Data will say everything if we torture it long Enough. ~ [ML](https://jalcocert.github.io/JAlcocerT/machine-learning-data-analytics/) and Overfitting

+> More important of the willingness to succeed is the willingness to prepare. ~ Do, do do, results *might* go later.

 6. Guesstimates and [PostMortems](https://fernandocejas.com/blog/culture/2020-06-21-learn-out-of-mistakes-postmortems/)